Kvj-Harsha/travel-hub/README.md

 # 🌍 Travel Hub

-**Travel Hub** is your one-stop destination for all your travel needs.
+**Travel Hub** is your one-stop destination for all your travel needs!.
 Plan your trips, connect with like-minded travelers, and explore trending travel blogs—all in one place!

 ---